Spring 2001 Fellows

 Hoai-Ky is active in humanitarian medical work for the underserved, and has been on various charitable missions of cardiac and reconstructive surgeries to Vietnam.

-MARYANA F. ISKANDER is the Chief Operating Officer at Harambee Youth Employment Accelerator.
+MARYANA F. ISKANDER is the Chief Operating Officer at Harambee Youth Employment Accelerator in South Africa.

 Maryana was born in Cairo, Egypt and moved to the US when she was four years old, settling in Round Rock, Texas.